 Hang Out Days

 This option allows you to spend time in the desert in your own way.
 You have breakfast in the camp and then you are free to spend the day exploring the area around the camp alone.
 You can explore and scramble around on the rocks that surround the camp, and take short walks in the area.
 However, you need to bear in mind (particularly May-September) that the days are hot, so in the middle of the day in the Camp itself you will not be able to stay in the tents.
 You will need to find some shade nearby to rest in and take a mattress with you to sit on.
-In the morning the guides and often the cook will return to the village so you will be alone for the day, Then someone will return to the Camp in the afternoon to cook dinner and make some tea.
+In the morning the guides and often the cook will return to the village so you will be alone for the day or morning.
+Then someone will return to the Camp in the afternoon to cook dinner and make some tea.

 We can provide you with a packed lunch for this option if you would like, or you can buy your own supplies from the shop when you arrive on the first day.

 It is easy to get lost and disorientated in the desert, so this option is really only suitable for people who have some experience and knowledge about navigation & hiking alone in wilderness areas.
 Or someone who is staying for 2 days or more and this is the last day in their program.
-For example on the first & second day they would do a Jeep tour, Pure hiking with a Guide, or Camel trek etc, then on the third day when you are reasonably well orientated you can spend the day in the camp and surrounding area alone.
+For example on the first and second day they would do a Jeep tour, Pure hiking with a Guide, or Camel trek etc, then on the third day when you are reasonably well orientated you can spend the day in the camp and surrounding area alone.

 The day is FREE and you only pay for the overnight accommodation, dinner & breakfast.